nrfconnect/sdk-nrf/doc/nrf/gs_assistant.rst

 Then, in :guilabel:`SDK Environments`, click the :guilabel:`Install` button next to the |NCS| version that you want to install.
 The |NCS| version of your choice is installed on your machine.

-There are several ways you can build an application:
+There are two ways you can build an application:

 * To build with |VSC|, click on the :guilabel:`Open VS Code` button.

-* To build with |SES|, click on the :guilabel:`Open Segger Embedded Studio` button.

 * To build on the command line, use the following steps: